 The release of the movie Dune has been shrouded in controversy, from the decision to be in theaters and simultaneously streaming, to the decision to only film half first, with the potential to never see the conclusion.
+To get a complete and better understanding of the film itself, check out our Dune analysis and summary.

 Now, as the film begins screening for critics and some select audiences before its release, one of the knocks on the original Dune novel has crept its way into the conversation.
 Is this elaborate story just one huge white savior trope?